 - Defaulting on the home.
-If the buyer stops making payments, you’ll need to foreclose on the home and take it back.
-This can be a complicated and expensive process, and then you’ll need to start from scratch to sell the home.
+If the buyer stops making payments, you need to foreclose on the home and take it back.
+This can be complicated and expensive.
+Then you need to start from scratch to sell the home.

 - Repair costs.
-If the buyer damages the home and then stops making payments, you’ll likely have to foot the bill for repair costs before you can resell.
+If the buyer damages the home and then stops making payments, repair costs can be pricey before you can resell.

 - Taxes.
-Operating as a lender can make your taxes much more complicated, and you’ll need to keep all receipts and documents and hire a tax professional.
+Taking on the role of a lender can complicate your taxes.
+Keep all receipts and documents and consider hiring a tax professional.